 So far the Action is told to delete all files in the

 C:\Documents\ folder.
 However, only the files older than 30 days should be deleted.
-In order to configure Automation Workshop to automatically remove files older than 30 days (and not all the files), go to Filter tab and enable the option Do not delete files that are modified in last 30 days.
+In order to configure Automation Workshop to automatically remove files older than 30 days (and not all the files), go to Exclude tab and enable the option Do not delete files that are modified in last 30 days.

 As configured, the Task will be executed by the Task Scheduler trigger once a day at 6 PM and perform the Delete File action that, in turn, will delete files in the